erikpr1994/peakHealth/docs/features/routines/implementation-plan.md

 ## Overview

 This document provides a detailed implementation plan for the Routines feature MVP, based on all resolved design decisions.
-The plan is organized by development phases with specific tasks, timelines, and success criteria.
+The plan is organized by development phases with specific tasks and success criteria.

 ## 🎯 **Implementation Summary**